-The Company recently completed detailed electromagnetic (EM), IP, and drone (UAV) magnetic surveys covering the Pusticamica North target area.
-The target area was delineated by coherent gold-in-till anomalism along the northern shore of Lac Pusticamica which coincides with strong deformation along a major felsic intrusive-volcanic contact.
-Summer 2023 planned exploration work includes a lake sediment geochemical survey, detailed mapping and a regional airborne versatile time domain electromagnetic (VTEM) survey.
-The geophysical and geochemical surveys, which cover a large portion of the target area beneath a lake, will assist in future drill targeting.
+During the first half of 2023, the Company completed detailed electromagnetic (EM), IP, and drone (UAV) magnetic surveys covering the Pusticamica North target area, and a regional airborne versatile time domain electromagnetic (VTEM) survey.
+The Pusticamica North target area was delineated by coherent gold-in-till anomalism along the northern shore of Lac Pusticamica which coincides with strong deformation along a major felsic intrusive-volcanic contact.
+Additional planned summer 2023 exploration work includes a lake sediment geochemical survey, and detailed mapping of regional targets defined by the recently completed geophysical surveys.
+The 2023 geophysical, geochemical and geological surveys, which cover a large portion of the target area beneath a lake, will assist in future drill targeting.